huming2207/OOSDBoardGame/README.md

 ## IMPORTANT NOTICE FOR TEACHERS

  * Please refer to PDF version of this document if you can't render markdown in your environment.
 Thanks.
- * **The following Design Principle sections in this README document are just a for another reference, as it was written for a draft by Ming Hu for other group members without extra checking.
-If there is any conflicts against with the Design Principle section in the report, please refer to the report instead, not this README.**
+ * **This README file is just a reference for team member to understand the code and help them for designing diagram, presentation slide and reports.
+If there is any conflicted content, please refer to those documents first.**

-## Author (Assignment 1 branch)
+## Author (Assignment 2 branch)

-Code written and debugged by Ming Hu (s3554025), partially reviewed by other group members, which are:
+Code written, tested and debugged by Ming Hu (s3554025).

-- Xuan Gia Khanh Nguyen (s3636905)
-- Yixiong Shen (s3700889)
-- Nguyen Tuan Manh (s3574923)

 ## Build environment